 Wind Energy for SMECO:

 Wind power is an important part of SMECO’s renewable energy strategy.
-We buy a portion of the power generated by three wind farms in Pennsylvania.
+We buy a portion of the power generated by three wind farms in Pennsylvania and one in Ohio.
 Mehoopany Wind Farm, the largest wind project in the state, uses 88 turbines that stand on 9,000 acres near Scranton.
 The other two facilities are both in Somerset County, the Stony Creek and Lookout wind farms.
 Together, the three farms have a possible generating capacity of more than 230 megawatts (MW).

 SMECO has a solar farm, located in Hughesville, which has been generating electricity since November 2012.
 You can see how much energy the solar farm has produced.
 Check out our website: SMECO Solar.